lexansoft/etherid.org/README.md

 There are several Ethereum Name registars proposed/implemented.
 All of them are not what I expect the proper Name Registar should be.

-The proper registar for names (or ID's) should provide:

-1. Easy way to register a domain
-2. Some solution to the problem of what happens if/when I lost my privat key
-3. Ability to register any number of ID's under the domain name
-4. Easy and simple procedure to sell the ownership of the DOMAIN to somebody else.

 EtherId
 =======

-EtherId as a simple Ethereum contract that implements the following solution:

-1. You can register a domain by calling the register() contract call.
-Once you do that you own the full control on the registration record, BUT the ownership will expire after some time. (let's say a year)

-2. At any moment while you are still holding the ownership you can prolong the ownersip by a simple call.
-If you fail to prolong your ownership, the record will go into the expired state, when anybody can call the ownership.
+EtherID is Ethereum Name Registrar

+The main facts about the EtherID:

+You can register a Domain name for your Ethereum account for some period of time.
+The maximum time is 2,000,000 Ehtereum blocks ( about a year ) The domain name is in fact a binary 32 byte value.
+It can be interpreted as UTF8 encoded string.
-If you lost your private key, after some time the record will be again available for the registration.
+This is the solution for the name erosion problem.
+If you have registered a domain name and then lost the private key, the name will not be lost for everyone forever.
+While you own a domain you can prolong the ownership.
+If you failed to prolong the ownership and the domain expired, then anyoneone can calim the ownership for it.
+You can register as many as you want ID's for your domain (name:value pairs).

-3. For you own records you can set a price for which you will to sell the domain.
-Once the price is set, anyone can pay the price and aquire the ownership.
-No communiction with you is needed at all.
+If you want to sell your domain, put a price on it.
+Once the price is set, anyone can pay and take the ownership.
+No communication with you is needed.
+If you want to transfer the domin to someone, you simply specify the new address in the Transfer field.
+The owner of that address, and only him, can then pay the price and claim the domain.
+EtherId contract address: 0x3589d05a1ec4af9f65b0e5554e645707775ee43c

+You need to install one of the official Ethereum clients official Ethereum clients

+EtherID is an open source project.
+The code is available from https://github.com/lexansoft/EtherID.org

+Author: Alexandre Naverniouk